Luke S. Phillips

 Just Eat Takeaway, Staff Engineer

 I contributed to the first phase of consolidating the Just Eat and Takeaway platforms that aims to provide a single customer experience across all markets while maintaining the existing back-office systems.
-I designed transitional components that ensured changes made to restaurants on the Takeaway platform appeared on the Just Eat platform; utilizing emerging technologies such as Kafka and Kafka Connect.
+I designed transitional components that ensured changes made to restaurants on the Takeaway platform appeared on the Just Eat platform; utilizing emerging technologies at the company such as Kafka and Kafka Connect.

 Just Eat Takeaway, Senior Engineer